Your Help is Needed Now More Than Ever!

 We are reminded weekly about why we continue to work so hard with and for our mission partners in Nigeria.

-As this newsletter goes to press, news from northern Nigeria is disturbing the kidnapping of an estimated 276, school girls in the northeast state of Borno, the bombings in Jos, Kano and Abuja, and additional killings in Borno in northeast Nigeria, including 57 male students.
-Extremists of the Boko Haram cult, have taken many innocent lives (over 3,000 this year alone by one count) and continue to press their agenda against Western (secular) education and in favor of imposing Sharia law throughout Nigeria.
+As this newsletter goes to press, disturbing news from northern Nigeria flows in: the kidnapping of an estimated 276 school girls in the northeast state of Borno, the bombings in Jos, Kano and Abuja, and additional killings in northeastern Nigeria, including 57 male students.
+Extremists of the Boko Haram group have taken many innocent lives (over 3,000 this year alone by one count) and continue to press their agenda against Western (secular) education and support imposing Sharia law throughout Nigeria.

-Contributions from individual and parish donors remain our most important and consistent source of income.
-Without people like you stepping up at the grassroots level the Grace International School project would not be possible.
-With your help we have thus far raised just over $170,000, and we have sent over $139,000 to Nigeria to complete the first classroom block and start the second block, with an additional $10,000 ready to send!
+Contributions from individuals and groups remain our most important and consistent source of income.
+Without people like you stepping up at the grassroots level the ,Graceland International School project would not be possible.
+With your help, we have raised just over $170,000, sending $139,000 to Nigeria to complete the first classroom block and start the second block.
+An additional $10,000 is ready to send!

 In light of recent activities, many in northern Nigeria who have been aware of the state of education have now come forward in written articles and blogs.
 From these writings we in the U.S. have come to understand and better appreciate the importance of collective accomplishments thus far, and just how critical it is that we continue to move ahead.